 Tips For A Successful Prop Betting Strategy

 Prop betting is a lot of fun, and if you approach it with the right strategy— it can also be profitable.
-But, just like every other form of betting, it helps to go into it with a well-thought-out strategy.
+But, just like every other form of betting, it helps to go into it with a well thought out strategy.
 As for what strategy you should use, there are a few rules that are universal no matter which sport you are betting on:

 Monitor the lines for the game: Lines move for a reason.
 That could just mean the public is betting heavily one way, and the sportsbook is adjusting accordingly.
-But it could also mean that something changed for either or both teams that could impact how the game is played and whether certain players will hit their target totals.
+But it could also mean that something changed for one or both teams that could impact how the game is played and whether certain players will hit their target totals.

 - Do your homework: this can not be emphasized enough.
 Prop betting success is heavily impacted by knowledge—how much you know about the game, each team, the coaches, the players, matchups, etc. Now, you can study the teams and players so much that it drives you nuts.
 Do however much you feel you need to to make an informed decision.